 With a background in teaching and school counselling, Sarah's approach to private practice rests in a strengths-based and person-centred approach.
 Her specialization is in the neurology of trauma and trauma healing, as well as working with marginalized groups, specifically those within the 2SLGBTQIA+ community.
 Neurodivergent herself, Sarah's ND specializations are ADHD, Autism, and OCD, in addition to anxiety, depression, and PTSD (complex or otherwise).

 Sarah's area of proficiency focuses on identifying practices and strategies that can be implemented within support structures to enhance care for trans and gender non-conforming youth and their families.
 She is hugely passionate about empowering kids and teens to find strategies and practices that are meaningful and helpful for their individual needs, as well as becoming comfortable to practice advocating for themselves.

 Certified Therapist in the Foundations of Neuroscience and Satir in the Sand Tray

 Margaret works with youth ages 5-13, parents and families.

 Margaret has spent the majority of her professional career working with children, youth, and caregivers in the school system as a support teacher and school counsellor.
-This has provided her with the skills, experience, and knowledge to work with children of varying exceptionalities and experiences (e.g., Autism Spectrum Disorder, Attention Deficit Hyperactivity Disorder, Oppositional Defiant Disorder, Mood Disorders, Anxiety Disorders, Complex Developmental and Sensory issues, and Selective Mutism).
+This has provided her with the skills, experience, and knowledge to work with children of varying exceptionalities and experiences (e.g., Autism, Attention Deficit Hyperactivity Disorder, Oppositional Defiant Disorder, Mood Disorders, Anxiety Disorders, Complex Developmental and Sensory issues, and Selective Mutism).
 She also has lived experience with Anxiety and ADHD.

 She uses a client-centered, Adlerian framework in her therapeutic relationships.
 This means that the most significant objective for her as a counsellor is to ensure empathy, care, and safety.